prasit-chanda/deb-detox/README.md

 # dsys-maintenance

 ## 🛠️ **System Maintenance & Health Check Script**
-**Version:** 1.5.0-0706202522

 **Platform:** Debian/Ubuntu Linux

 ### 🔍 **Overview**

 This Bash script is a comprehensive, all-in-one system maintenance and diagnostic tool tailored for Debian-based Linux systems.
-It automates essential maintenance tasks while presenting real-time system information in a clean, structured, and user-friendly format.
+It automates essential maintenance tasks while presenting real-time system information in a clean, structured, and user-friendly format

 ---